Even though living with rosacea may feel challenging, remember that you are not alone. Rosacea affects an estimated 16 million Americans.

 Rosacea is a chronic disorder often characterized by relapses and remissions.
 Rosacea cannot be cured, but medical treatments are available that can help manage its signs and symptoms.

 No. Rosacea generally affects the face, whereas atopic eczema can appear on various areas of the body.

-There are 4 basic types of rosacea, although they share some of the same symptoms: facial redness, bumps and blemishes, skin thickening and ocular (eye) rosacea.
+There are 4 basic types of rosacea, although they share some of the same symptoms: facial redness, rosacea bumps and blemishes, skin thickening and ocular (eye) rosacea.
 Your doctor or dermatologist can determine the type of rosacea you have, and can discuss the best treatment option that will help manage your symptoms.
-ORACEA Capsules are a convenient, once-daily treatment for only bumps and blemishes of rosacea.
+ORACEA Capsules are a convenient, once-daily treatment for the bumps and blemishes of rosacea.

 It’s never too early to be proactive.
-If you think you have rosacea or want to learn more about living with it, talk to your doctor and ask for a full list of symptoms, triggers and tips to help prevent flare-ups.
+If you think you have rosacea or want to learn more about living with it, talk to your doctor and ask for a full list of symptoms, rosacea triggers and tips to help prevent flare-ups.
 Ask your doctor what treatment might be right for you.